Empathy in Customer Experience

 As customer experience and hospitality professionals, we use the word empathy all the time.
 It is the baseline of experience design.
-Yet, few of us truly understand it.
+Yet, few of us truly understand it, or how it fits in to organizational culture.
 Last month, a client said to me “In order to advise on customer experience, you need to have had experiences.”

 This phrase resonated with me.
 In the context of recent events, I realized even more profoundly, that life experiences are how we become truly empathetic and able to apply empathy in customer experience.

 Let’s take me for example.
 Nineteen years ago, I took my first flight ever, from Bulgaria.
 Destination – New York City.
 Then, on May 14th 2001, on the corner of Madison Square Garden, I saw an Indian person for the first time in my life.
 Today, my daughter is half-Indian.
 If I had not taken off from my white homeland, I would have never walked the walk of not using the color of people’s skin as a justification for division or inequity.

 See, without interactions there is no conduit for empathy to enter our minds, let alone for us to have a “worldview.”
 It was sixteen years after boarding that plane, that I married a person of a different race, and we later had our beautiful daughter.
 But what happens to those who never leave?
 Do they ever gain an understanding or appreciation of the beauty of our differences?
 This is the long journey I want to talk about today.

 In 2016 Joshua Fields, the CEO of AT&T, stood in front of his employees and shared the story of his close friend Chris.
 After seeing a recording of his friend sharing what it felt like growing up as a Black man in the United States, Joshua Fields felt ashamed.
 Over decades of friendship, he had never DISCUSSED race with his friend.
 He also realized the harsh reality of Chris’s adolescence, so different from his own.